maksimnosal/consul_eks_terraform_simple/README.md

-Come TF setup that can be used for Consul deployment on AWS EKS
+Come TF setup that can be used for a Consul deployment on AWS EKS

 ### 1 Create a EKS cluster: